KentHsu/Udacity-Data-Engineering-Nanodgree/README.md

 ### Projects
 * Data Modeling with Postgres
-* Data Modeling with Apache Cassendra
+* Data Modeling with Apache Cassandra